Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Source: Nzz

 Itโ€™s all too easy to give Orban full credit for the economic boom.
-While you canโ€™t deny that he played a significant role, the flow of free EU money cannot be underestimated.
+While you canโ€™t deny that his policies played a significant role, the flow of free EU money cannot be underestimated.

 In 2018, Hungary contributed โ‚ฌ1.1 billion to the EU budget (0.7% of Hungarian GDP), but received a cool โ‚ฌ6.3 billion from the EU (5% of Hungarian GDP).

-When you drive around Hungary and marvel at all the new highways, stadiums, hospitals, schools, and great infrastructure, rest assured that it is not because Hungarians are so productive, but rather because their populist politicians are very good at leeching off of the EU.
+When you drive around Hungary and marvel at all the new highways, stadiums, hospitals, schools, and great infrastructure, rest assured that it is not because Hungarians are so productive, but rather because their politicians were very good at getting EU money.
 German, Austrian, Dutch, and Scandinavian taxpayers have played a disproportionate role in the rebuilding of Hungary.

 Nationalistic Hungarians claim it as their own work and proof of their genius.
 European liberals claim it as a demonstration of their solidarity and moral superiority.
 In reality, the small business owners of Utrecht and Stuttgart contributed more than their fair share to rebuilding Hungary.